yattian/Card-scraper/README.md

+## Quick Start

+**Note:** You can skip to step 4 if you just want to generate the images since I have already uploaded the json files.
+There will be MORE cards than required.
+This is because the image to text reader reads keywords like "Discard" and generates a discard variant for Pixelborn.
+However, some cards do not require that image so it's not needed.
+This is fine, because Pixelborn won't call on those cards anyway.

+**Note 2:** Yes... you can just have the ZIP file of the images, here you go (paste in Pixelborn settings) - https://archive.org/download/images-final/pixelbornaltart.zip

+**Note 3:** I've found out that you don't even need to restart the client after uploading images, just go into cards and scroll to the bottom and back up quickly.

 # Card Scraper for Pixelborn

 A Python-based tool for scraping and processing card images from Riftbound, generating custom variants for use with Pixelborn (not affiliated).
 This tool is designed for personal use only.